 It’s not a multimillion business.
 It’s a small online book business.
-But we have a super loyal customer base and most of all; we got one of the best book collections in Sri Lanka.
+But we have a super loyal customer base and most of all; we have one of the best book collections in Sri Lanka.

 I made so many mistakes.
-Some of them had the tenacity to make or break my business.
+Some of them had the tenacity to break my business.
 But I somehow kept at it.
 If I were to do it all over again, this is the guide I would read before starting.

-Here’s everything that I learned
+Here’s everything that I learned.